 ConclusionThere is insufficient evidence, due to a small number of studies, to examine the relationship between dietary patterns derived using reduced rank regression and risk of type 2 diabetes.
 The differences in the methods used and populations studied made it difficult to compare results, and therefore no conclusions were drawn.

 GradeIV – Not Assignable

-The three positive quality prospective cohort studies included in this review used reduced rank regression (see appendix A) analysis to examine the relationship between dietary patterns and the risk of type 2 diabetes (T2D).
-Comparison across studies was limited by the small number of studies, differences in methodology, and in the populations studied.
+The three positive quality prospective cohort studies included in this review used RRR analysis (see appendix A) to examine the relationship between dietary patterns and the risk of T2D.
+Comparison across studies was limited by the small number of studies, differences in methodology and in the populations studied.
 Therefore, no conclusions were drawn.

 What is the evidence that supports this conclusion?
 For more information, click on the Evidence Summary link below.